 - A small number of our woods are not available for dedication

-- Each wood is unique - there is no such thing as a standard wood as the number of trees in dedicated areas will vary from wood to wood, from young woodland to old, from wood pasture to ancient forest.
+- Each wood is unique - there is no such thing as a standard wood and the number of trees in dedicated areas will vary from wood to wood, from young woodland to old, from wood pasture to ancient forest.
 Woodland is a dynamic growing environment and therefore over time the woodland environment in a dedicated area may change.

 - Typically, only one certificate is supplied, but should duplicates be required, the Woodland Trust reserves the right to ask for a further donation to cover the cost of printing and postage.

 - If you wish to change any aspect of the certificate once it has been printed, which requires an edited re-print, then you will be charged for that re-print.
 This charge will take into account the paper and printing costs, administration costs, and the postage and packing involved.
-There will be no charge however if the fault is ours.
+There will be no charge however if the fault is ours

 - On the rare occasion that a photograph of your woodland is not available, we reserve the right to substitute it for a photograph of typical species to be found on site.